Last verified: 17 days ago

 What the Science Says

-Passionflower is a climbing vine whose leaves and flowers have been used for centuries as a calming herb.
-Clinical studies suggest it may modestly improve subjective sleep quality in healthy adults and slightly increase total sleep time in people with insomnia — though the effects are small and not always statistically different from placebo.
-It is also studied as part of multi-herb blends for reducing anxiety and tension, though isolating passionflower's individual contribution in those studies is difficult.
+Passionflower is a flowering plant long used in traditional medicine as a calming herb.
+Small clinical trials suggest it may modestly improve total sleep time and subjective sleep quality in adults with insomnia or mild sleep disturbances.
+It is also studied as part of multi-herb combinations for reducing anxiety symptoms, though isolating its specific contribution is difficult in those studies.

 What It Doesn't Do